 The Lawton Instrumental Activities of Daily Living (IADL) Scale

 WHY: The assessment of functional status is critical when caring for older adults.
-Normal aging changes, acute illness, worsening chronic illness, and hospitalization can contribute to a decline in the ability to perform tasks necessary to live independently in the community.
+Normal changes due to aging, acute illness, worsening chronic illness, and hospitalization can contribute to a decline in the ability to perform tasks necessary to live independently in the community.
 The information from a functional assessment can provide objective data to assist with targeting individualized rehabilitation needs or to plan for specific in home services such as meal preparation, nursing and personal care, home-maker services, financial and medication management, and/or continuous supervision.
-A functional assessment can also guide the clinician to focus on the person’s baseline capabilities, facilitating early recognition of changes that may signify a need either for additional resources or for a medical work-up (Gallo & Paveza, 2006).
+A functional assessment can also guide the clinician to focus on the person’s baseline capabilities, facilitating early recognition of changes that may signify a need either for additional resources or for a medical work-up (Greenberg & McCabe, 2018).